mhpatel96/GitMarkdownGuide/Github guide.md

 ## Example procedure

-NOTE: Gitbash used as terminal.
+NOTE: Bash used as terminal.

+NOTE: Bash will not like spaces in a filepath, and will treat each space as an argument separator.
+If there are spaces, enclose the path in double quotes.

+NOTE: By default, Windows uses a backslash character to separate items in a filepath. *Bash will not recognise backslashes*, so these need to be changed to forward slashes instead when copying a file path from windows explorer.

 ### Finding the files locally and setting a repository

-This shows the local location of the files in the worked youtube example.
+This shows the local location of the files in the worked YouTube example.

 ![](./images/location_of_local_git_files.jpg)